Sidney Olcott: Biography

-In 1910 Sidney Olcott demonstrated his creative thinking when he made Kalem Studios the first ever to travel outside the United States to film on location.

-Of Irish ancestry, and knowing that in America there was a huge built-in Irish audience, Olcott went to Ireland where he made a film called A Lad from Old Ireland.
+Olcott became the company's president and was rewarded with one share of its stock.
+In 1910, Olcott went to Ireland where he made a film called A Lad from Old Ireland.
 He would go on to make more than a dozen films there and later on only the outbreak of World War I prevented him from following through with his plans to build a permanent studio in Beaufort, County Kerry, Ireland.
 The Irish films led to him taking a crew to Palestine in 1912 to make the first five-reel film ever, titled From the Manger to the Cross, the life story of Jesus.

 The film concept was at first the subject of much scepticism but when it appeared on screen, it was lauded by the public and the critics.
 Costing $35,000 to produce, From the Manger to the Cross earned the Kalem Company profits of almost $1 million, a staggering amount in 1912.
 The motion picture industry acclaimed him as its greatest director and the film influenced the direction many great filmmakers would take such as D.W.
 Griffith and Cecil B. DeMille.
 From the Manger to the Cross is still shown today to film societies and students studying early film making techniques.
-In 1998 the film was selected for the National Film Registry of the United States Library of Congress.
+In 1998, the film was selected for the National Film Registry of the United States Library of Congress.